 Just a quick drive from downtown Olbrich Botanical Gardens offers free parking and sixteen acres of outdoor gardens.
 Conservatory admission is $1; free to under age 5, on Wednesdays, and Saturday mornings.

 The gardens are very stroller friendly and are handicap accessible.
 There is also a tram that circles the property and drops up and picks off along the way.
 The outdoor gardens are divided into 14 separate and distinct gardens including the Serenity Garden, the Herb Garden, and the Rose Garden.

 Pick a beautiful day, slather the kids in sunscreen, pack some books and a snack and take the kids on a fun and beautiful stroll!

 #6 Go swimming at one of Madison’s ten lifeguard serviced beaches.
-The two that I would recommend are adjacent to other free attractions.
-The Vilas Park Beach is located adjacent to the Henry Vilas Zoo.
-With three playgrounds, a swimming area, two fishing areas, and a large grassy open area this park has something for everyone.
+The Vilas Park Beach is adjacent to the Henry Vilas Zoo.
+With three playgrounds, a swimming area, two fishing areas, and a large grassy open area, this park has something for everyone.

 The museum charges admission, however, Thursdays after 5pm, admission is free for Twilight Thursdays.